Back to Insights

 Professional development doesn’t end with your appointment to CFO, and it needn’t take the form of an MBA.
 “Professional development in any leadership role is about looking for opportunities to learn and grow in areas that are strategically significant to your industry and to your organisation,” says Siobhan.
 “As CFO you may be interested in learning more about working with the public sector or investigating new standards like the mandatory sustainability reporting.
 What matters, is that you continue to be curious and grow the strategic value that you bring.”

-To secure your next senior appointment or grow your talent pipeline for CFO, connect with Siobhan – or reach out to your local Gerard Daniels team.
+To secure your next senior appointment or grow your talent pipeline for CFO, reach out to your local Gerard Daniels team.

 SOURCES: